copperwater/xNetHack/doc/xnh-changelog-8.0.md

       roaming dwarf lord.
     - One fewer gnomish wizard in the temple.
     - The surrounding area is mineralized, and may contain gold and gems.
+- The Master Assassin is now poison resistant.

 ### Interface changes